crownbraid/drops-in-the-bucket/README.md

 A tool for gathering sounds from a distance, and stirring them together.

 ## Major Technologies
-Node.js, Mongoose, Passport, Express BinaryJS, Python
+Node.js, Mongoose, Passport, Express, BinaryJS, Python